darlinton/esaude-chatbot/README.md

 ## The prod script
  The script will be npm run build && serve -s build.
 The -s flag is important because it serves the build folder as a single-page application.
+- Obs: don't forget to setup the backend/.env  (mongodb credentials)